edrickwong/gene-303-report/gene303.md

 ## The Student Life
-Being an engineering exchange student, there are two major things to keep in mind about student life.
+Being an engineering exchange student, there are a couple things to keep in mind about student life.

 ### Academic Time